Michael C. Flynn

 Mike Flynn became Area President for the Mid-Atlantic Region of Frontier Communications in September 2014.

-Based in Charleston, W. VA., Mr. Flynn oversees all operations, residential, and commercial sales and customer experience functions for the region.
-About 2,800 employees work in the region, which includes Ohio and West Virginia.
+Based in Charleston, W. VA., Mr. Flynn oversees all operations, residential, and commercial sales and customer experience functions for the region which includes Illinois, Ohio and West Virginia.

 He previously served as President – State of Illinois, where he was responsible for all Frontier customers across Illinois.
 He also served as Senior Vice President/GM for all operational aspects in Illinois.